mobify/commercecloud-ocapi-client/README.md

 ### ⚒ Installation

-This library is distrbuted on npm, In order to add it as a dependency, run the following command:
+This library is distributed on npm, in order to add it as a dependency, run the following command:

 ```shell
 npm install commercecloud-ocapi-client --save